 These days, cloud based technology really has taken the hard graft out of a sole trader’s record keeping and tax obligations.
 Software subscriptions from companies such as Xero, MYOB and Intuit provide user friendly yet impressively comprehensive online platforms for keeping track of business finances, reporting, invoice payment and much more.
 Add Etax Accountant’s streamlined online tax return to the mix and you can lodge your annual tax returns, quickly and simply, without the need to understand ever changing tax legislation and confusing calculations.
 Together we make a formidable team for your business.

 If you’re considering leasing a work space, think really hard about whether you actually need to.
 Commercial rents and associated costs can be very high, and usually come with a long lease.
-This is a huge commitment for a fledgling sole trader whose business is likely to still have some refocusing to do.
+This is a huge commitment for a fledgling sole trader.
 Unless it’s essential to work from commercial premises, its best to avoid them if you can work from home and/or provide a mobile service.
 If you really need a commercial space, consider looking into shared workshops, offices, meeting rooms, retail spaces or even weekend markets.
 These cut the costs and commitment considerably but still give you the space and commercial face you need.

 Play it safe